berkeley-scf/berkeley-scf.github.io/software/ai-coding.md

   JupyterHub.
 This can be helpful, as it allows you to do a variety of things all couched as code completions, but it doesn’t have the full AI assistance of other tools.
-- Tools such as Cursor that are built on top of VS Code likely support remote SSH access in similar fashion to VS Code.
-SCF staff can help with this if needed, although we haven’t explored this ourselves yet (hence the lack of detail here).
 - There are various AI assistants available through a command line interface (CLI), including OpenAI CLI, Claude CLI, or Gemini CLI with which one can chat with AI models, generate code, or get explanations